IoT Gateway-The Best Guide to its Working

 IoT gateway

-The most common gateway architectural design includes the gateway itself, which is not equipped with any sensors.
 The gateway software embedded in the device collects the data from the sensors, preprocesses the data, and sends the result to the data center.

 An IoT gateway hardware contains a processor, IoT sensors, a protection circuit, and connectivity modules like ZigBee, Bluetooth, WiFi, and more.
 The type of hardware, its speed, and its memory space are based on the OS and the IoT gateway device.